iivvaannxx/deno-forms-bug/README.md

 ```

-3. Execute the script `run.sh` which will create the docker image `conditional-bug` and start it on port 80.
+1. Execute the script `run.sh` which will create the docker image `deno-forms-bug` and start it on port 80.

 ```sh